The place you shot up a good chunk of if you played Sleeping Dogs.

 The city is highly notable for its film industry, especially in the martial arts area; giving us Bruce Lee, Chow Yun Fat, Donnie Yen, and Jackie Chan, among many others.
 For example, the film The Departed is directly inspired by the Infernal Affairs trilogy.
 Heroic Bloodshed films (especially those made by John Woo) also heavily influenced worldwide action cinema.

-In non-Hong Kong fiction, the place features in the James Bond film The Man with the Golden Gun, the novel of The Bourne Supremacy and quite a few other works.
+In non-Hong Kong fiction, the place features in the James Bond films The Man with the Golden Gun and Tomorrow Never Diesnote The original plot was supposed to center around the handover, but changed in case it became Harsher in Hindsight; this original plot instead formed the basis of the 007 novel Zero Minus Ten, the novel of The Bourne Supremacy and quite a few other works.

-A notable area of the city was the Kowloon Walled City.
-Even in the colonial days, it became notorious as a den of lawlessness, with brothels, Opium Dens and bad dentists (as in seriously unhygenic).
-Eventually the PRC and Britain decided they'd had enough and demolished the whole rotten place.
+A notable area of the city was the Kowloon Walled City, which can be described as an anarchic city.
+The City was technically under Chinese control (in 1898, the UK took over everything south of the Sham Chun River—forming the New Territories—with the exception of the City), but being in the middle of British land made it rather difficult for the Chinese to govern, so they simple did not bother and left the City to its own devices.
+Even in the colonial days, it became notorious as a den of lawlessness, with brothels, Opium Dens, unlicensed doctors (read "back alley abortionists"), and bad dentists (as in seriously unhygenic).
+Violent crime, on the other hand, was surprisingly low as the Triads effectively took over the City to be their base of operations and they did not take kindly to hooliganism on their front porch.
+Eventually the PRC and Britain decided they'd had enough and demolished the whole rotten place in 1993.
 The site is now a nice public park, but if you want to see the Walled City in all its hideousness, catch the movie Bloodsport starring Jean-Claude Van Damme.
+At its height, the City was the most densely populated area on Earth.

 The city is also quite well-known as the shopping destination for Southeast Asian tourists, sharing the spot with Singapore.
 This is due to the variety of goods available, from the most high-end electronic goods to the cheapest Chinese knockoff t-shirt.
 The big stores selling brand-name goods usually hold sales during holiday seasons to capitalize on this, slashing prices down up to 50%.